kdsuneraavinash/Lawyer-App/README.md

 # Lawyer-App

 Under Development
-A directory ehich will contain names of lawyers
+A directory which will contain names of lawyers